 Pancreatitis means inflammation of the pancreas.
 There are two types:

-- Chronic pancreatitis - when the inflammation is persistent.
+- Chronic pancreatitis - the inflammation is persistent.
 The inflammation tends to be less intense than acute pancreatitis but as it is ongoing it can cause scarring and damage.
 Chronic pancreatitis is not dealt with further in this leaflet.
-See separate leaflet called Chronic Pancreatitis for further detail.
+See separate leaflet called Chronic Pancreatitis for more details.